-Introduction to Speech-Language Pathology & Audiology
+SPPA234 Introduction to Speech-Language Pathology and Audiology (3)

 Students participate in experiences in the community related to the professions of speech-language pathology and audiology.
-Open to majors who have applied one semester in advance.
-Repeatable.
-Does not apply to major or minor.
-Meets the general education fieldwork requirement.
+They also participate in discussions of procedures used by the professionals during therapeutic interventions.

-Anatomy & Physiology of Speech & Hearing
+SPPA280 Anatomy and Physiology of Speech and Hearing (3)

 A study of International Phonetic Alphabet and its application to speech and hearing sciences.
 Includes an introduction to acoustic theory and spectrographic analysis of speech.
 Skill is developed in transcription of both normal and disordered speech in children and adults.

-Normal Language Development
+SPPA321 Normal Language Development (3)

 A comprehensive look at the normal development of speech and language in the child.
 Includes the areas of language prerequisite skills, phonology, morphology, semantics, syntax, and pragmatics.